Books: Japan on Foot

 Japan on Foot explores Japan’s off-the-beaten tracks, as well as some of its lesser-known myths, legends, history and culture.
 The two journalists also shed light on communities that live on the fringes of Japanese society, including the Buraku people and descendants of the Hidden Christians.
 A selection of photographs is included in the book.

-The foreword is by Donald Richie, an American-born author of more than 40 books who has lived in Japan since 1947.
+The foreword is by Donald Richie, an American-born author of more than 40 books who lived in Japan from 1947 to 2013.